-While scintimammography itself causes no pain, there may be some discomfort from having to remain still or to stay in one particular position during imaging.
-If you think you may have difficulty remaining still or tolerating breast compression during the examination, you should inform your technologist before the exam begins.
+Scintimammography does not cause pain.
+However, you may have some discomfort from having to remain still or maintain a particular position during imaging.
+If you think you may have difficulty remaining still or tolerating breast compression, tell your technologist before the exam begins.

 Who interprets the results and how do I get them?

 A radiologist or other doctor specially trained in nuclear medicine will interpret the images and send a report to your referring physician.

 - Scintimammography can reduce unnecessary invasive procedures by helping doctors determine whether a breast abnormality requires biopsy.

 - Scintimammography can detect breast cancer even when dense breast tissue or breast implants are present.

 - Because only a small dose of radiotracer is used, nuclear medicine exams have a relatively low radiation exposure.
 This is acceptable for diagnostic exams.
 Thus, the radiation risk is very low when compared with the potential benefits.

 - Nuclear medicine diagnostic procedures have been used for more than five decades, and there are no known long-term adverse effects from such low-dose exposure.